SerenaIce/SquirrelFramework/README.md

 https://www.nuget.org/packages/SquirrelFramework

 ## Getting Started
-1. Create a .NET project, please ensure that the target framework `MUST be .NET Framework 4.6.2 or later`.
+1. Create a .NET project, please ensure that the target framework `MUST be .NET Framework 4.6.2 or later`

-2. Get the Nuget package by searcing the keyword "SquirrelFramework" or using the Project Manager:
+2. Get the Nuget package by searcing the keyword "SquirrelFramework" or using the Project Manager
 ```Shell
     Install-Package SquirrelFramework -Version 1.0.13
 ```